kengz/aiva/README.md

-npm run debug --bot=<bot-name> # to dev npm run shell # use shell-adapter to dev npm test # run unit tests
+npm run debug --bot=<bot-name> # to dev npm run shell # use shell-adapter to dev npm test # run unit tests forever list # see the list of bots running
 ```